-This slide presentation is an introduction to key concepts in vernal pool ecology that will help communities make wise planning decisions when trying to conserve vernal pool resources.
-It is appropriate for any citizen interested in learning more about the ecology of the wet places that likely occur in woods near where you live.
+This slide presentation is an introduction to key concepts in vernal pool ecology that will help individuals and communities make wise planning decisions when trying to conserve vernal pool resources.
+It is also appropriate for anyone who is interested in learning more about the ecology of the wet places that likely occur in the woods near where you live.